QCD matter at a finite magnetic field and nonzero chemical potential: Results and discussions

 \subsection{At $eB=10\ m_\pi^2$ and $\mu=0$ MeV}

 The QCD matter is initially examined under the conditions of zero chemical potential ($\mu_B=\mu_S=\mu_Q=0$ MeV) and a magnetic field strength of $eB=10\ m_\pi^2$.
 These values correspond to the estimated chemical potential and magnetic field produced in the off-central Pb-Pb collisions at $\sqrt{s_{\rm NN}}=$ 2.76 and 5.02 TeV \cite{LHC_mag, LHC_chemical}.
 Within the QGP phase, the $u$, $d$, and $s$ quarks are included, with their masses taken as $m_{u}=m_{d}=3.503\text{ MeV}/c^2$ and $m_{s}=96.4\text{ MeV}/c^2$, respectively \cite{mass_quark}.
 For the hadronic phase, we consider hadrons and hadronic resonances composed of $u$, $d$, and $s$ quarks that have masses below $2.5$ GeV$/c^2$ \cite{HRG_model_mu=0_4}, as listed by Particle Data Group \cite{PDG2016}.
-For the phase transiton, $T_c$ is taken to be 156.5 MeV \cite{temperature_T_c}, $ \Gamma$ is set as 0.05 $T_c$, which is identical to the choice made in Ref. \cite{parton_gas_model_1}.
+For the phase transition, $T_c$ is taken to be 156.5 MeV \cite{temperature_T_c}, $ \Gamma$ is set as 0.05 $T_c$, which is identical to the choice made in Ref. \cite{parton_gas_model_1}.

-In the upper panels of each subplot in Fig. \ref{fig:LHC_eB_new}, the red dashed curves present the temperature dependence of the dimensionless thermodynamic quantities, such as the entropy density $s/T^3$, the pressure $P/T^4$, the energy density $\varepsilon/T^4$, the trace anomaly $\Delta = (\varepsilon - 3P)/T^4$, the specific heat at constant volume $C_V/T^3$, and the squared speed of sound $c_s^2$ at $eB =10\ m_{\pi}^2$.
+In the upper panels of each subplot in Fig. \ref{fig:LHC_eB_new}, the red dashed curves present the temperature dependence of the dimensionless thermodynamic quantities, such as the entropy density $s/T^3$, the parallel pressure $P_{\parallel}/T^4$, the energy density $\varepsilon/T^4$, the trace anomaly $\Delta = [\varepsilon - (P_{\parallel}+2P_{\perp})]/T^4$, the specific heat at constant volume $C_V/T^3$, and the parallel component of the squared speed of sound $(c_s^2)_\parallel$ at $eB =10\ m_{\pi}^2$.
+In addition, the blue dashed curves in Fig. \ref{fig:LHC_eB_new} (b) and (f), respectively, show the temperature dependence of $P_{\perp}/T^4$ and $(c_s^2)_\perp$.
 To explicitly highlight the influence of the magnetic field, the corresponding results at $eB = 0$ GeV$^2$ are provided for comparison.
 They are depicted by solid black curves.
 In the lower panels of each subplot, we present the ratio of the thermodynamic quantities at $eB =10\ m_{\pi}^2$ to those at $eB = 0$ GeV$^2$.
-The qualitative behavior of the thermodynamic quantities at finite magnetic filed is summarized as follows.
+The qualitative behavior of the thermodynamic quantities at finite magnetic field is summarized as follows.

 (i) The normalized entropy density $s/T^3$ rises sharply within a narrow critical window of width ($\Gamma$) $\sim$ 8 MeV around the transition temperature $T_c$.
 At very low temperatures, $s/T^3$ tends asymptotically to zero.
 Above $T_c$, $s/T^3$ displays a distinct peak before eventually saturating at the Stefan–Boltzmann (SB) limit at very high temperatures.
 A key observation is that the magnetic field suppresses the entropy density in the low‑temperature hadronic phase but enhances it in the high‑temperature QGP phase.
 The underlying mechanisms are as follows.
 At low temperatures, Landau‑level quantization reduces the accessible phase space for charged hadrons, and the increased effective mass raises their excitation threshold, leading to an exponential suppression of their thermal abundance.
 At high temperatures, the magnetic field reorganizes the phase space of charged quarks.
 In particular, the LLL contributes a large degeneracy proportional to the field strength, which significantly increases the number of accessible microscopic states in the QGP phase.
 The non‑monotonic behavior, specifically the peak just above $T_c$, is driven by the combined effects of the strong magnetic enhancement of the partonic phase and the rapid shift in phase weight governed by the connecting function $f(T)$.